 The following adventure options can be arranged:

 These options are all available as part of a MICE package too.

 Yes, there are.
+But first, what is a ‘power spot’?
+It’s Japanese-English for a place that’s considered to have or transmit supernatural power.
 As home to the Shikoku Pilgrimage, one of the few circular pilgrimages in the world, the island of Shikoku is itself one big power spot, which draws people from around the world to walk the pilgrim’s path between the 88 Buddhist pilgrimage temples.
 But this aside, there are many individual sites on Shikoku that are known as power spots.

 You can get to Shikoku by road, rail, ferry, and air.

 No. The widely believed notion that Japanese eat raw fish all the time is incorrect.
 Raw fish (sashimi and sushi) plays quite a small part in the typical Japanese diet.
 Fish is more often served cooked (grilled, stewed, steamed and so on) than uncooked.
 And the Japanese also eat a lot of meat too.
 So if you don’t fancy eating raw fish, it’s easy enough to avoid it.